Some 11m Calling/QSO Frequencies & Good Operating Practices

 You should avoid having QSOs in phone (talk) on or near any of the calling or digital mode frequencies.
 If you QSY from 27.555 to 27.560 or 27.565 and your signal is 9+ in all Europe, you're creating splatter to many listeners of the call frequency.

-If somebody is calling a targeted CQ (CQ Outside of Europe, CQ Germany, CQ DX) only answer the call if your in the targeted area.
+If somebody is calling a targeted CQ (CQ Outside of Europe, CQ Germany, CQ DX) only answer the call if you're in the targeted area.

 Many 11m operators do not correctly understand the term DX.
 In Europe we can consider stations in other continents (South America, Australia etc.) a DX, as well as some rare countries in Europe that are not so often on air.